Main illustration: Joshuah Miranda

 Looking to lower your CAC?
 Here are 3 ways live chat can help

 Live chat is super interesting for performance marketers because it is one of the only communication channels which threads an entire customer journey, from prospect to loyal customer.
+It enables teams to use conversational marketing and conversational customer engagement strategies to engage leads and customers in a personal way.

 1. It removes friction for high-intent leads